 - Add some fat: Turmeric is fat-soluble and thus much better absorbed when taken with fat.
 Examples of fat are coconut milk, coconut oil, MCT oil, animal fats, butter.

 - Heat it: Heat is said to increase the solubility of curcumin (the primary active constituent in turmeric) by 12 times, which may also make it more easily absorbed in the body.

 - Eat turmeric with quercetin-rich foods: Quercetin, a flavonoid, is known to inhibit an enzyme that inactivates curcumin.
 Adding turmeric to quercetin-rich foods can increase the absorbtion of turmeric in the body.
 Foods rich in isoquercitrin include leafy vegetables, broccoli, red onions, peppers, apples, grapes, black tea, green tea, red wine, capers, Serrano peppers, and some fruit juices.

-- 1 cup unsweetened coconut milk or almond milk
+- 1 cup full-fat unsweetened coconut milk

 - 1/3 cup cooked sweet potato, in chunks (about 85 grams)